-After landing in Tirana, driving through Vlorë and on down through Llogara National park, we arrived to our beach hut accommodation on Drymades Beach – Altea Beach Lodges.
+After landing in Tirana, driving through Vlorë and on down through Llogara National park, we arrived at our beach hut accommodation on Drymades Beach – Altea Beach Lodges.

-Basic but equipped with comfy beds, air conditioning, power points and fresh linen, the huts were everything we needed as a base for two days exploring the area.
+The huts were everything we needed as a base for two days exploring the area.
+Basic, but equipped with comfy beds, air conditioning, power points and fresh linen.

 Running for the first time this year (20th – 27th July 2018) this 7 day extravaganza has taken the untouched Albanian Riviera and enhanced it into the most gorgeous space for you and your friends to discover euphoria.

-International acts, sunset dance party’s, beach dance floors, ocean front yoga and massages, group BBQ’s, speed boats to secret gorge locations, fairy lit walkways and jetty filled DJ sets.
-All combined with crystal clear, luke warm turquoise waters and a 360 combination of mountains, beaches and undiscovered Albanian landscapes.
+International acts, sunset dance parties, beach dance floors, ocean front yoga and massages, group BBQs, speed boats to secret gorge locations, fairy lit walkways and jetty filled DJ sets.
+All this in addition to crystal clear, lukewarm turquoise waters and a 360 combination of mountains, beaches and undiscovered Albanian landscapes.

 It’s safe to say – there’s no festival on the map quite like it.